sunnyscientist/chess_challenge/README.md

 To move each piece the command is : <piece acronym> <current piece position> <end piece position>

 The acronyms for each chess piece can be found when you run the game.

+Pawn promotion and castling have not been implemented.

 Running Tests